Kawika Pierson, CMA

 Cycles in Casualty: An Examination of Profit Cycles in the Insurance Industry.
 2013 International Conference of the System Dynamics Society, Cambridge, Massachusetts.

-Cycles in Casualty, Spring 2010, MIT-UAlbany-WPI PhD Colloquium Presentation.
+Cycles in Casualty, Spring 2010, MIT-UAlbany-WPI System Dynamics PhD Colloquium.

 Cyclical Dynamics of Airline Industry Profits.
 2009 International Conference of the System Dynamics Society, Albuquerque, New Mexico.